 - Frequency: The frequency response range is 43Hz to 40kHz.
 For the Yamaha HS5, it’s 54Hz to 30kHz.
 This means the Rokit offers both a better low and high end

 Amateur studio monitors are excellent products to help introduce you to the world of music.
-Bottom line: these speakers are ideal for home music producers and up-and-coming musicians.
+These speakers are ideal for home music producers and up-and-coming musicians.
 They allow you to get your feet wet without bleeding your bank account dry.

 After creating this HS5 review, it’s clear that it’s an excellent monitor at an affordable price category that’s great for a lot of people.

-It can fit into any small or mid-sized setup while offering excellent clarity in the mid and high-ends.
+It can fit into any small or mid-sized setup while offering excellent clarity in the mid and high-end.
 It also features Yamaha’s excellent lineage and quality design.

 You can check out the HS5 product here: